Who should buy the Under Armour Charged Breathe TR 2

-What is it for?
-This Under Armour training shoe is built specifically with a ladies’ foot shape in mind.
-Individuals who might like the Under Armour Charged Breathe TR 2 include:
+This training shoe is built specifically with a woman's foot in mind.
+You might like the Under Armour Charged Breathe TR 2 if: